sherms77/freeCodeCamp/JS Algorithms & Data Structures/Basic Algorithm Scripting/finders keepers/README-finders-keepers.md

 findElement([1, 2, 3, 4], num => num % 2 === 0);

 # notes
+- 160123: finish watching video in link `3` of `resources`. in response to question in comment on `130123`, i think arrow functions can only live within another method, class, object or as an argument for another function. its designed to not to be `reusable`.
+Ie: one time use to help perform an operation or for one time execution.
+- 160123: read link `1` in `resources`.
-- 130123: how can i call an `arrow` function? can I call it or can it only live as an argument within another function? finish reading link `1` in resources.
+- 130123: how can i call an `arrow` function? can I call it or can it only live as an argument within another function? finish reading link `1` in resources. also refer to `arrow.js` for testing.
 - 130123: reading about `arrow` functions - aka an `inline` or `anonymous` function.
 - 120123: setup repo and wrote README file. broke down problem into rules and started to identify questions.
 - 120123: started